 Tea Tales & Heritage Walks

 The tea and the heritage walk in Munnar are other major reasons for being one of the best places to explore in Munnar.
 People visit Munnar just for the tea.
 The most visited tea factory is Periyakanal Tea Factory, 20 km away from the hotel.
 The top heritage site is Muniyara Dolmens, 42 km away from the hotel.
 Chai lovers can head straight to Periyakanal Tea Factory to learn everything about the making of tea from leaf plucking to processing.
 You can buy authentic tea powder to relish the Munnar taste at home.
 The Muniyara Dolmens are ancient stone monuments located in Marayoor, 42 km away.
 The Dolmens showcase Munnar’s prehistoric past in the photogenic sandalwood forests’ landscapes.
+For a peaceful stay that complements these experiences, choose a resort with best view in Munnar and wake up to the stunning tea-clad hills every morning.

 Conclusion

 To explore these tourist attractions, you need to stay in a hotel that can provide you with all the necessary amenities and is within an accessible distance to all of these points.
 Booking the right stay will make your trip more fun; the hard part is booking the right one.
 It should have comfort, safety, and good food.
 If you are having a hard time finding one, check out Le Serene, a one-stop for comfort, safety, premium services and food, and located within an accessible distance from all these tourist spots.
+For a truly memorable experience, make your stay at the best resort in Munnar and enjoy Munnar’s beauty in complete comfort and style.